CompuTec/computec-docs/docs/pdc/user-guide/customization/overview.md

 ## Form Settings

 :::info
-    To use this option, It is required to activate it for a specific Employee on Employee Master Data.
+    To use this option, it is required to activate it for a specific Employee on Employee Master Data.
 Click here to check how to do this.
 :::

 Thanks to this option, you can choose which columns are displayed on the following CompuTec PDC forms:

 - Task Panel:

-  - Details section,
+  - Details section
-  - Operation Bind,
+  - Operation Bind
-  - Operation Properties,
+  - Operation Properties
-  - Resource Properties,
+  - Resource Properties
   - Item Details
-  - Tools,
+  - Tools
-- Select Task – By Resource tab.
+- Select Task – By Resource tab

 The option is available from the name bar of the mentioned forms.
 You can choose which columns are displayed on the form by checking/unchecking the check boxes of specific columns.